 Southwest and further north away from the city contain neighborhoods with some of the area’s lowest crime rates.
 These communities include:

-Regardless of neighborhood, security measures such as cameras and callboxes can enhance tenant peace of mind and increase your investment returns.
+Regardless of neighborhood, security measures such as cameras and callboxes can enhance resident peace of mind and increase your investment returns.

 Strong public school systems draw families of many socioeconomic backgrounds who want their children to get the best education.
 Great private schools may draw more affluent families as well.
 Regardless, good schools mean more real estate opportunities.